mikkelme/MastersThesis/README.md

 - Now working on setting parameters for the friciton simmulation that is stable
 - Working on cummulative top quantile (99\% - 99.9\%) max mean as a more stable way to measure the max friction (static friction).

+#### Week 47 (21/11 - 27/11) - Working from Pisa
+- Considering only looking at contact area to long computation time for stable result.
+Solution might be to just ignore max friction since there is no clear sign of static friction.
+I think contact area and mean friction is more of less equally demanding.
+- Playing around with paramters to see if I can get something that is stable at a reasonable computation time.
+- Trying new (small) multi sim with and without cuts to check out results.